Archy-Official/Welcomer-bot/README.md

 1. Go to your HF profile → **New Space**.
 Set the SDK to **Docker**.
 Name it anything (e.g. `archy-welcomer`).
 2. In Space settings, make sure the port is set to `7860`.
-3. Upload all files from the `Huggingface/` folder into the Space repository (via git or the web UI).
+3. Upload all files from the `Hugging Face/` folder into the Space repository (via git or the web UI).

 **2c.
 Set Secrets in the Space**